UKPLab/aacl2022-TexPrax/README.md

 A detailed description and installation instructions can be found in the respective folders.

+A demo video of the project can be found [here](https://nextcloud.ukp.informatik.tu-darmstadt.de/index.php/s/EcQxDwAEeNT4w8n).

+## Data

+An anoymized version of the collected data including annotations can be downloaded from [tudatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/3534) (CC-by-NC).

 ### Synapserecording

 The modified Synapse instance to automatically invite the bot into newly created rooms.